openvswitch/ovs/Documentation/topics/idl-compound-indexes.rst

 -  Use a custom ordering comparator (eg: treat a string column like a IP, or sort by the value of the "config" key in a map column).

-For querying the index the user needs to create a cursor.
-That cursor points to a position in the index.
-The user can then use the cursor to perform lookups (by key) and/or get the subsequent rows.
-The user can also compare the current value of the cursor to a record.
+Indexes can be searched for matches based on the key.
+They can also be iterated across a range of keys or in full.

 For lookups, the user needs to provide a key to be used for locating the specific rows that meet his criteria.
-This key could be an IP address, a MAC address, an ACL rule, etc. When the information is found in the data structure the user's cursor is updated to point to the row.
-If several rows match the query then the user can easily get the next row in sequence by updating the cursor.
+This key could be an IP address, a MAC address, an ACL rule, etc. If several rows match the query then the user can easily iterate over all of the matches.

-For accessing data in lexicographic order, the user can use the ranged iterators.
-Those iterators need a cursor and "from" and "to" values to define a range.
+For accessing data in lexicographic order, the user can use the ranged iterators, which use "from" and "to" values to define a range.

 The indexes maintain a pointer to the row in the local replica, avoiding the need to make additional copies of the data and thereby minimizing any